Sakthan Thampuran Nagar: History

 Two decades ago, the place which is now called Sakthan Thampuran Nagar was a vast paddy field.
 Due to the arrival of Pope John Paul II, the paddy field was converted to this form.
 Now it has become a major commercial hub in city.
 Later, after the departure of Pope John Paul II, then Thrissur District Collector Vinod Rai developed and built Shaktan Thampuran Private Bus Stand.

 Important places

 The second largest private bus station in Kerala is situated here.
 S.T Nagar houses several economic and government administrative and private companies' offices (mostly government offices like banks).
 Thrissur Municipal Corporation is planning set up a convention centre with a capacity to accommodate 2,000 persons at Sakthan Thampuran Nagar.
 The corporation would be setting up a decorated 'Town Square' at Sakthan Thampuran Nagar.
-A statue of Sakthan Thampuran, the ruler of the erstwhile princely State of Kochi who contributed immensely for the development of Thrissur, is erected at the 'Town Square'.
+A statue of Sakthan Thampuran, the ruler of the erstwhile princely State of Kochi who contributed immensely for the development of Thrissur, is erected at the 'Town Square' in 2020.
+A sky-walk at Sakthan Nagar was planned in 2021 and Rs.30 crore was sanctioned for a new Corporation building in Sakthan Nagar.